Securosis/The-CISOs-Guide-to-Cloud-Security/CISO_Cloud.md

 Snapshots highlight some of the risks of abstraction.
 Autoscaling, some risks of automation, and management credentials, the risks of both.
 But Software Defined Security and immutable servers offer advantages.
 We will dig into specifics next, now that we have highlighted the core differences.

-And all that without mentioning multitenancy or outsourcing.
+And all that without once mentioning multitenancy or outsourcing.

 ##Adapting Security for Cloud Computing